 (blue link).
 As an alternative, you can simply click on the penny's picture, or its

 link, to increase the value in its text box by 1.
 The calculator will automatically update

 the Total Copper Value (in red), whenever a change is made to the number of pennies.

 The Total Copper Value is tallied based on the U.S. Dollar amount displayed in the Copper

 Price text box.
-You could also select Canadian Dollars or one of the other major world
+You could also select Canadian Dollars or one of the other

 currencies available in the drop-down menu located underneath the prices.
 The default copper

 price is updated frequently during normal trading hours.
 The copper price can be adjusted

 to represent how much you would be willing to pay per pound for the copper contained in any

 stockpile of Canadian pennies.
 This will help you in finding the maximum bid you might enter